johangithub/AFMAN11-217v1/chp2.md

 #### 2.2.{#2_2} The Instrument Takeoff (ITO).

 2.2.1.
 The ITO is accomplished by referring to both outside visual references and the flight instruments (composite cross-check).
 The amount of attention given to each reference will vary depending on the existing weather conditions.
-ITO procedures and techniques are invaluable aids at night, toward and over water or deserted areas, and during periods of reduced visibility.
-The pilot shall immediately transition to instrument references any time he or she becomes disoriented or when outside visual references become unreliable.
+ITO procedures and techniques are invaluable aids at night, toward and over water or deserted areas, and during periods of reduced visibility. <strong><em>The pilot shall immediately transition to instrument references any time he or she becomes disoriented or when outside visual references become unreliable.</em></strong>

 2.2.2.
 Before performing an ITO, accomplish a thorough before-takeoff check of all flight and navigation instruments and publications.
 Select the appropriate navigational aids to be used for the departure and set the navigation instruments and switches as required based on the departure assigned by Air Traffic Control (ATC).
 Thoroughly review, have available and brief crewmembers on the appropriate emergency return approach procedures.